-- 1. Please let us know where you are from in the chat. - 2.
+- 1. Welcome Local Partners In the chat, tell us where you're from. - 2.
 Please use the Q&A box to ask questions and the chat box for answering questions asked by the presenters. - 3.
+We have a few polls during the webinar today.
+They will pop up on your screen. - 4.
 The presentation for today's webinar will be saved on ASAP's website at www.intrahealth.org/asap-resources